-Mehmet Baransu, a former correspondent for the now-defunct Taraf newspaper, was arrested in March 2015 for procuring and publishing secret state documents in connection with the disclosure of a war plan called the Egemen (Sovereign) Operation Plan.
+Mehmet Baransu, a former correspondent for the now-defunct Taraf newspaper, was arrested on 2 March 2015 for allegedly "obtaining and publishing" classified state documents in connection with the disclosure of a military document called the “Egemen” (sovereign) Operation Plan.

-Baransu is still in detention on remand in Silivri Prison in Istanbul, facing nearly a thousand years in jail as part of tens of different cases.
+Baransu is still in detention on remand in the Silivri Prison in Istanbul, facing nearly a thousand years behind bars as part of dozens of different cases.